UncleGoogle/galaxy-integration-humblebundle/README.md

   ![Hmmble Store and Subsc](resources/Bookmark_renamed.png)

-Tip: you can also create an _All games_ bookmark in a similar way to include also subscriptions games as they were owned games.
+Tip: you can also create an _All games_ bookmark for all other platforms in a similar way.

 ## Bug Reporting
 This integrations uses sentry.io to report anonymous error reports.